zhimibuwu/smartBuzz/README.md

 # smartBuzz

-## This is a course project for Mobile Application and Service.
+## This is a course project for Mobile Application and Service in Georgia Tech.

 ### Basic Info: